-TAGGING AND TRANSPORTING DEER
+TAGGING AND TRANSPORTING ANTELOPE, DEER, AND ELK

-When do I tag my deer?
+When do I tag my antelope, deer, or elk?

-The locking seal issued with each Big Game License is an adhesive tag.
+The locking seal issued with each big game license is an adhesive tag.
 The licensee shall sign the tag and date it by cutting out completely the month and date of kill only.
 The tag shall be securely attached to the animal at the time it is brought to a road or into any hunting camp, dwelling, farmyard, or other place of abode of any kind, or before it is placed in or on a vehicle of any kind (including ATVs and UTVs).

-Where do I tag my deer?
+Where do I tag my antelope, deer, or elk?